The Pro-Rata Rule That Blindsides High-Income Backdoor Roth Converters

 Convert in January, Not December: Why Timing the Two Steps Together Matters

 The common mistake is treating the two steps as separate annual tasks.
 They are one transaction split across two accounts.
 The brokerage does not enforce the timing.
-The tax code does not mandate prompt conversion.
-The only enforcement mechanism is the tax bill you receive years later when earnings have piled up and you owe ordinary income tax on gains that were supposed to grow tax-free.
+The tax code does not mandate a prompt conversion.
+The only enforcement mechanism is the tax bill that arrives years later when earnings have piled up and ordinary income tax is owed on gains that were supposed to grow tax-free.

 As of June 2026, the backdoor Roth IRA remains a legal and widely used strategy.
-While periodic legislative proposals to eliminate this workaround have surfaced in prior years, none have been enacted into law.
+While periodic legislative proposals to eliminate this workaround have surfaced over the years, none have been enacted.
 The strategy has operated since 2010, when income limits on Roth conversions were removed, and the IRS formally clarified in 2018 that no waiting period is required between the contribution and conversion steps.
+The passage of the One Big Beautiful Bill Act in 2025 cemented the broader tax framework around which this strategy operates, locking in the 37% top rate permanently rather than allowing it to reset higher.

 Check whether Form 8606 was filed for every year you made a non-deductible IRA contribution.
 If it was not, file retroactively.
 That form is the paper trail protecting your basis and the specific procedural step separating an expensive mistake from a clean conversion.